agmcoding/aws-cli-commands-examples/cognito-commands-examples/cognito-idp-commands-examples.md

 The `create-user-pool-client` command creates a user pool client.

-The `--user-pool-id` option is required for the `create-user-pool-client` command and it expects a String as the user pool id where it will be created the new user pool client.
+The `--user-pool-id` option is required for the `create-user-pool-client` command and it expects a String as the user pool ID where it will be created the new user pool client.
 For example: `--user-pool-id "us-east-1_user-pool-id"`

 The `--client-name` option is required for the `create-user-pool-client` command and it expects a String as the name of the new user pool client.